 TESL-EJ began as the brainchild of a group of scholars who saw the need for a freely-distributed electronic academic journal.
+It has been an “open access journal” since the beginning — even before the phrase “open access journal” had been invented.
 It has grown to become an internationally-recognized source of ESL and EFL information for people in scores of countries.

 Our first issue was published in the spring of 1994, and contains an overview article (http://tesl-ej.org/ej01/a.1.html) by Editorial Board member Roland Sussex.
 Since then, we have published a wide array of articles and reviews, linking authors and readers on an international scale.